 I want to make our world a better place to work and eat.

-I am a 2L at McGill's Faculty of Law working towards a career in public interest litigation.
+I am a 3L at McGill's Faculty of Law working towards a career in public interest litigation.
 I also have a Masters in Food Systems, an honours degree in journalism, and over six years of communications experience.
-I am committed to protecting the rights of women and workers, and interested in exploring the intersections between food, public health, and labour and employment law.
+I am committed to protecting the rights of women and workers and interested in exploring the intersections between food, public health, and labour and employment law.

 I co-founded the McGill Food Law Society, which offers students opportunities to tackle food systems challenges through law and policy.
 I also interned with Harvard's Food Law and Policy Clinic, where I helped to find solutions to complex issues like food waste and indigenous food sovereignty.

-When I'm not studying, I volunteer with Pro Bono Students Canada, ride my bike, ski, snowboard and hike (sometimes in the same day, depending on the weather), and host elaborate themed dinner parties.
+When I'm not studying, I volunteer with Pro Bono Students Canada, ride my bike, ski, snowboard and hike (sometimes in the same day, depending on the weather!), and host dinner parties for friends and family.

 Photo by Rachel Cheng